Ibn Hazm: Career

 Ibn Hazm lived among the circle of the ruling hierarchy of the Caliphate of Córdoba government.
 His experiences produced an eager and observant attitude, and he gained an excellent education at Córdoba.

-After the death of the grand vizier, al-Muzaffar, in 1008, the Caliphate of Iberia became embroiled in a civil war that lasted until 1031 and resulted in its collapse of the central authority of Córdoba and the emergence of many smaller incompetent states, the taifas.
+After the death of the grand vizier, al-Muzaffar, in 1008, the Caliphate of Iberia became embroiled in a civil war that lasted until 1031 and resulted in the collapse of the central authority of Córdoba and the emergence of many smaller independent states, the taifas.

 Ibn Hazm's father died in 1012.
 Ibn Hazm was frequently imprisoned as a suspected supporter of the Umayyads.
 By 1031, Ibn Hazm retreated to his family estate at Manta Lisham and had begun to express his activist convictions in the literary form.
 He was a leading proponent and codifier of the Zahiri school of Islamic thought, and he produced a reported 400 works, but only 40 still survive.
 His political and religious opponents gained power after the collapse of the caliphate and so he accepted an offer of asylum from the governor of the island of Majorca in the 1040s.
 He continued to propagate the Zahiri School there before he returned to Andalusia.

 Contemporaries coined the saying "the tongue of Ibn Hazm was a twin brother to the sword of al-Hajjaj", an infamous 7th century general and governor of Iraq.
 Ibn Hazm became so frequently quoted that the phrase "Ibn Hazm said" became proverbial.

-As an Athari, he opposed the allegorical interpretation of religious texts and preferred a grammatical and syntactical interpretation of the Qur'an.
+As an literalist, he opposed the allegorical interpretation of religious texts and preferred a grammatical and syntactical interpretation of the Qur'an.
 He granted cognitive legitimacy only to revelation and sensation, and he considered deductive reasoning insufficient in legal and religious matters.
 He rejected practices common among more orthodox schools such as juristic discretion.
 He was initially a follower of the Maliki school of law within Sunni Islam, but he switched to the Shafi'i school at around the age of thirty.
 He finally settled with the Zahiri school.
 He is perhaps the most well-known adherent of the school and the main source of extant works on Zahirite law.
 He studied the school's precepts and methods under Abu al-Khiyar al-Dawudi al-Zahiri of Santarém Municipality and was eventually promoted to the level of a teacher of the school himself.

 In 1029, both were expelled from the main mosque of Cordoba for their activities.